News

 What is Bioelectrics?

 Logo of the Frank Reidy Research Center for Bioelectrics.
-It shows the interaction of electromagnetic radiation and plasma ions with a cell.
+It shows the interaction of electromagnetic radiation and ions generated from a plasma with a cell.

-Generally "Bioelectrics' describes the use of electrical stimuli or stimuli generated by electrical means on biological systems.
+Generally 'Bioelectrics' describes the use of electrical stimuli or stimuli generated by electrical means on biological systems.
 These systems can be specific cells such as cancer cells, tobacco cells and bacteria, or more complex arrangements such as tissues or even very complex environmental systems, which include plants and animal species.Typical stimuli are plasmas (primarily non-thermal) but also electrial pulses, either unipolar or as electromagnetic radiation (e.g. microwaves).
-As broad as this definition is also the range of applications.
-The name 'Bioelectrics" was originally coined by Karl Schoenbach who first used it to describe the interaction of nanosecond pulsed electric fields with mammalian cells but soon expanded the scope to include plasma applications and the application of longer electrical pulses.
+As broad as the definition of the field is also the range of applications and encompass wastewater treatements, tumor therapies and even cosmetic treatments, such as for the improvement of cellulite.
+The name 'Bioelectrics' was originally coined by Karl Schoenbach who first used it to describe the interaction of nanosecond pulsed electric fields with mammalian cells but soon expanded the scope to include plasma applications and the application of longer electrical pulses.
 In 2002 he became the director of newly founded Center for Bioelectrics, which focuses on the related research topics.
+Whereas longer pulses primarily affect the outer cell membrane can shorter (nanosecond) pulses reach into the cell and manipulate functions.
 The growing interest in the research was confirmed when several national (USA) and international institutions (including universities in Japan and Germany) came together in an International Consortium on Bioelectrics.
-The consortium, headed by the Center for Bioelectrics has grown ever since is to this date (January 2009) including 3 universities in the US, 3 institutes in Germany, 2 instiutes in France and 1 university in Japan.
-(More information can be found on the webpages of the Frank Reidy Research Center for Bioelectrics.)
+The consortium, headed by the Center for Bioelectrics has grown ever since is to this date (January 2009) including 3 universities in the US, 2 institutes in Germany, 2 institutes in France, 1 institute in the Czech Republic, 1 institute in Slovenia and 1 university in Japan.

 Who am I?